 - 15 April 2021: We stopped issuing new cheque books, new deposit books and bank cheques, but you can continue to write and deposit cheques

-- 25 June 2021: We’ll stop accepting cheques, which means you’ll no longer be able to deposit a cheque into your TSB account or use a TSB cheque to make a payment
+- 25 June 2021: We stopped accepting cheques, which means you can no longer deposit a cheque into your TSB account or use a TSB cheque to make a payment

 Please read our frequently asked questions for further information.

 Other ways to bank

 The fastest, easiest, and most secure way to manage your money is through Online Banking.
 You can transfer money between your accounts, pay someone, pay bills, setup regular payments, check your balance and manage your accounts 24/7.
 And it’s free!
 If you don't already have Online Banking, you can call us on 0800 872 226 or pop into your closest branch and we’ll help you to get set up and confident using this tool.

 You can also complete all your banking needs by:

 Using EFTPOS, Debit or Credit cards to electronically make payments in person or online

 Giving us a call on 0800 872 226 from 8am-7pm Monday to Friday, and 9am-5pm weekends

 Visiting your local branch to bank in person